 4. You will be redirected to the merchant’s site where you can complete your purchase.

-5. A few weeks after your purchase has gone through, you will receive your cashback (via PayPal or bank transfer).
+5. A few weeks after your purchase has gone through, you will receive your cashback.

-Living in nice hotels is something many nomads aspire to.
-With most chain hotels charging at least 100 USD per night however, it is an aspiration which can get expensive.
-Even in lower cost locations, you will still need to spend upwards of 30000$US per year.
-While it is nearly impossible to reduce that to 0$, it can be reduced significantly by using the strategies listed below.
+Living year-round in nice hotels is something many in the location independent community aspire to.
+With most chain hotels charging upwards of 100 USD per night, however, it is an aspiration which can get pretty expensive.
+Even in lower cost locations, you are still looking at an annual spend of around 20000-30000 USD per year.
+The good news is that while it is nearly impossible to reduce the damage to 0$, it is nonetheless possible to reduce it significantly by using some of the strategies listed below.

-Joining every loyalty program should be your first move.
+Now let us get started on the juicy stuff.
+First of all, joining every loyalty programs should be your first move.
 There are two types of loyalty programs, chain and non-chain.
 It is important to understand the differences between the two as they serve different purposes.
-The chain programs are run directly by hotel chains (IHG Rewards Club is run by IHG for example) while non-chain programs are run by third parties (for example, Hotels.com runs the Hotels.com Rewards program).
-Chain programs usually offer in-property benefits as well as preferential rates and a better customer service experience while non-chain programs only offer a better customer service experience and in some cases, a cashback.
-Non-chain programs do offer more flexibility though and the ability to book independent hotels, hostels and B&Bs.
+The chain programs are run directly by the hotel chains (IHG Rewards Club is run by IHG for example) while the non-chain programs are run by third parties (for example, Hotels.com runs the Hotels.com Rewards program).
+The chain programs usually offer in-property benefits as well as preferential rates and a better customer service experience while the non-chain programs focus instead on wider availability (hotels, hostels, B&Bs etc) and sometimes offer some form of cashback or discount.

-Search for your destination on Hotels.com, Booking.com and Agoda to get a good idea of the available options and their prices.
+What I recommend is to search for your destination on Skyscanner, Kayak etc to get a good idea of the available options and their prices.
 I recommend using those filters: 3*, 4*, 5*, Ratings of 4+ (80%) and a “Price: low to high” display preference.
 Once you have found the three cheapest chain hotels, move on to the next point.

-Most chain programs continually run promotions, they are not all worth your while but chances are, at least one of them might benefit you.
+Most of the chain programs continually run promotions.
+They are not all worth your while but chances are pretty good that at least one of them will work for you.
 What you should look for are free night certificates (for example, one free night certificate after two stays) and set bonus points (for example, 50000 points after 15 nights).
-In some cases, double/triple points promotions are worth it but in most they are not as they are based on spend instead of nights/stays.
-You should also look for bonuses such as the “Make a Green Choice” program run by Starwood / Marriott.
+In some cases, double/triple points promotions are worth it but in most, they are not as they are based on spend instead of nights/stays.
+You should also look for bonuses such as the “Make a Green Choice” program run by Marriott.
 These extra bonuses can add up and may even tip the balance in some cases.
-Once you have considered the promotions for the three cheapest chain hotels in your destination, you can move on to the next point.
+Once you have considered the promotions for the three cheapest chain hotels at your destination, you can move on to the next point.

 The duration of your stay will massively influence which program you should book through.
-In most cases, chain programs will offer a number of bonus points for every stay completed on top of the normal and promotional points.
-For example, if you are an SPG platinum member you can receive 500 bonus points per stay.
+In most cases, the chain programs will offer a number of bonus points for every stay completed on top of the normal and promotional points.
+For example, if you are a Hilton Diamond member you can receive 1000 bonus points per stay on top of normal and bonus points.
 This means that you stand to benefit from breaking up long stays into shorter stays or if you really want to maximize earnings, into one night stays.
 Please note that chains are not stupid and booking multiple consecutive one night stays at the same hotel will not work.
 You will have to hotel hop.
 For example, you could stay at the Marriott Bangkok on day one then move over to the Renaissance Bangkok on day two and then move back to the Marriott Bangkok on day three.
 By doing so, you will collect the stay bonus three times along with three stay credits for elite qualification and potentially collect even more bonus points if you are enrolled in a stay-based promotion.
 Hotel hopping can also allow you to stay with multiple chains.
 Of course, it can be disruptive to your routine and should only be done after careful consideration.
-Here is an example to show you how valuable hotel hopping can be: Hotel hop for a month between the Aloft Bangkok and the Four Points by Sheraton Bangkok and you will earn 15000 extra points which can be redeemed for 5 free nights at any of those two hotels.
-That is just for the stay bonus, you will get a lot of regular, elite and promotional points on top of that.
-In total you could earn as many as 15-20 free nights for your 30 paid nights.
+Here is an example to show you how valuable hotel hopping can be: Hotel hop for a month between the Hilton Garden Inn North and the Hilton Garden Inn South in Kuala Lumpur during the Points Unlimited promos (usually during Q1) and you will earn more than 120000 extra points (on top of normal and bonus points).
+120000 points can buy you 15 nights at hotels such as the Hilton Kuching, Hilton Garden Inn Vienna, Hilton Garden Inn Rzeszow etc.

-If you have elite status with a chain and that chain has an attractively priced hotel in your city of choice you should obviously consider staying there as you will get more bonus points and depending on the chain: free breakfast, an upgrade, late checkout etc. Obviously, if the chain with whom you hold elite status does not have any competitively priced option, you should not consider it simply out of loyalty.
+If you have elite status with a chain and that chain has an attractively priced hotel at your destination, you should consider staying there if the elite benefits and extra points are worth it.
+For example, free breakfast, a suite upgrade, late checkout etc. Obviously, if the chain with whom you hold elite status does not have any competitively priced option, you should not consider staying at one of their hotels simply out of loyalty.

 If you have not found any attractive chain hotels for your destination, you should consider booking an independent hotel through Hotels.com or a guesthouse through Booking.com.
 Make sure to join the Welcome rewards program before you book on hotels.com, you will get a free night for every 10 nights you book without using a promo code.